invertase/dart_custom_lint/README.md

 That includes:

-- Use custom_lint's command line to obtain the list of lints in your CI – without having to write a command line yourself.
+- A command-line to obtain the list of lints in your CI without having to write a command line yourself.
 - A simplified project setup.
-  No need to deal with `analyzer` or error handling.
+  No need to deal with the `analyzer` server or error handling.
 Custom_lint takes care of that for you, so that you can focus on writing lints.
 - Support for hot-restart.
   Updating the source code of a linter plugin will dynamically restart it, without having to restart your IDE/analyzer server